MartinLwx/cs-courses/README.md

 - [x] [Data100: Principles and Techniques of Data Science](https://ds100.org/fa21/) 🎥🏷⌨️⚙️ - 📅`Fall-2021`.
 [Solutions](https://github.com/MartinLwx/Data100-Fall-2021-UCB)

-This intermediate level class bridges between [Data 8](http://data8.org/) and upper division computer science and statistics courses as well as methods courses in other fields.
+This intermediate-level class bridges between [Data 8](http://data8.org/) and upper-division computer science and statistics courses as well as methods courses in other fields.
 In this class, we explore *key areas of data science including question formulation*.

 **Topics**: data collection and cleaning; visualization; statistical inference; predictive modeling; and decision making